February 10, 2021

 To the Boyles, leading by example brings to mind various aspects of their military experiences.
 But they hope their example of planned giving will also show their scholarship recipients the kind of legacy that can result from a life well-lived.
 “Kathryn and I made our end-of-life plans within a year of marriage,” Don concluded.
 “If this scholarship can serve as a learning opportunity for young people about the importance of long-term financial planning, I think that will be an added benefit.”

-To learn how to support future Texas A&M University at Galveston students with a planned gift, please contact Amy Bacon '91 by completing the form below.
+To learn how to support future Texas A&M University at Galveston students with a planned gift, please contact Amy Bacon '91 at the bottom of this page.